lamps-wg/lamps-attestation-freshness/draft-ietf-lamps-attestation-freshness.md

 If the nonce request and nonce response message content is transferred over HTTPS, the specification in {{RFC7030}} applies.

+The JSON nonce request object is formally described by the nonce-request CDDL rule in {{CDDL}}.
+The JSON nonce response object is formally described by the nonce-response-json CDDL rule in {{CDDL}}.

+The JSON structure has the following members:

+- The OPTIONAL "len" and "expiry" members, if present, MUST be unsigned integers.
+- The "nonce" member MUST either contain a zero-length string or the nonce value between 8 and 64 bytes in length conveyed as a JSON string containing the unpadded base64url encoding, as specified in {{Section 5 of RFC4648}}.
+  Such encodings are between 11 and 86 characters in length.
+- The OPTIONAL "type" member, if present, MUST be a text string containing the object identifier as a dotted-decimal OID.
+- The OPTIONAL "reqInfo" and "respInfo" members MUST only be included if the corresponding "type" member contains an OID.
+Their contents are defined by that OID.

 If the nonce request message was successful, the EST server MUST respond with an HTTP 200 status code and the nonce response message content MUST be encoded as a JSON object, see
 {{JSON}}.
 The HTTP 200 status code MUST also be used if the nonce is an empty string.